-As discussed in Note 1, "Summary of Significant Accounting Policies," of the notes to consolidated financial statements, on October 31, 2016, the Company completed the spin-off of its Automotive Experience business by way of the transfer of the Automotive Experience Business from Johnson Controls to Adient plc.
+As discussed in Note 1, "Summary of Significant Accounting Policies," of the notes to consolidated financial statements, on October 31, 2016, the Company completed the spin-off of its Automotive Experience business by way of the transfer of the Automotive Experience business from Johnson Controls to Adient plc.
 The Company did not retain any equity interest in Adient plc.
 During the first quarter of fiscal 2017, the Company determined that Adient met the criteria to be classified as a discontinued operation and, as a result, Adient's historical financial results are reflected in the Company's consolidated financial statements as a discontinued operation, and assets and liabilities are classified as assets and liabilities held for sale.
 The Company did not allocate any general corporate overhead to discontinued operations.

-The following table summarizes the results of Adient, reclassified as discontinued operations for the fiscal years ended September 30, 2017, 2016 and 2015 (in millions).
+The following table summarizes the results of Adient, reclassified as discontinued operations for the fiscal years ended September 30, 2017 and 2016 (in millions).
 As the Adient spin-off occurred on October 31, 2016, there is only one month of Adient results included in the year ended September 30, 2017.

-Year Ended September 30, 2017 2016 2015 Net sales \$ 1,434 \$ 16,837 \$ 20,079 Income from discontinued operations before income taxes 1 525 1,220 Provision for income taxes on discontinued operations 35 2,041 529 Income from discontinued operations attributable to noncontrolling interests, net of tax 9 84 66 Income (loss) from discontinued operations \$ (43) \$ (1,600) \$ 625
+Ye nber 30, 2017 2016 Net sales \$ 1,434 \$ 16,837 Income from discontinued operations before income taxes 1 525 Provision for income taxes on discontinued operations 35 2,041 Income from discontinued operations attributable to noncontrolling interests, net of tax 9 84 Loss from discontinued operations \$ (43) \$ (1,600)

 For the fiscal year ended September 30, 2017, the income from discontinued operations before income taxes included separation costs of \$79 million.
 For the fiscal year ended September 30, 2016, the income from discontinued operations before income taxes included separation costs (\$418 million), significant restructuring and impairment costs (\$332 million), and net mark-to market losses on pension and postretirement plans (\$110 million).
-For the fiscal year ended September 30, 2015, the income from discontinued operations before income taxes included significant restructuring and impairment costs (\$182 million), a net gain on a business divestiture (\$155 million), transaction and separation costs (\$52 million), and net mark-to market losses on pension and postretirement plans (\$6 million).

-For the fiscal year ended September 30, 2017, the effective tax rate was more than the U.S. federal statutory rate of 35% primarily due to the tax impacts of separation costs and Adient spin-off related tax expense, partially offset by non-U.S. tax rate differentials.
+For the fiscal year ended September 30, 2017, the effective tax rate was more than the Irish statutory rate of 12.5% primarily due to the tax impacts of separation costs and Adient spin-off related tax expense, partially offset by non-U.S. tax rate differentials.